YannChemin/RRI.opencl/README.md

 only k's own state and its precomputed neighbors' state from the previous timestep, and writes only k's own output -- no cell-to-cell dependency within one kernel call.
-That's what makes `rri_qr_calc`/ `rri_qs_calc`/`rri_qg_calc` safe under OpenMP today (`#pragma omp parallel for` over the cellset) and is the exact seam the OpenCL work will build on next (an `NDRange` over the same index).
-The parts of the solver that are NOT structured this way -- the flux-scatter step that sums each cell's outflow into its downstream neighbor's inflow (a shared-destination write across loop iterations) and the RK45 accept/ reject control flow itself -- stay serial/host-side by design; see `include/rri/rri.h`'s file-level comment for the full rationale.
+That's what makes `rri_qr_calc`/ `rri_qs_calc`/`rri_qg_calc` safe under OpenMP (`#pragma omp parallel for` over the cellset) AND, as of the OpenCL backend below, safe as an OpenCL `clEnqueueNDRangeKernel` over the same index -- both backends run the literal same math (`include/rri/kernels.h`), just dispatched differently.
+The parts of the solver that are NOT structured this way -- the flux-scatter step that sums each cell's outflow into its downstream neighbor's inflow (a shared-destination write across loop iterations) and the RK45 accept/reject control flow itself -- stay serial/host-side regardless of backend; see `include/rri/rri.h`'s file-level comment for the full rationale.

 ## Build & test